 Whitstable Lifeboat assists Yacht

-Whitstable's Atlantic 85 Lifeboat Lewisco was launched at 3.19pm on Saturday to assist a yacht in difficulties in the Swale to the east of Conyer Creek.
+The Whitstable Atlantic 85 Lifeboat Lewisco was launched at 2.32pm on Wednesday to assist a yacht aground off Shellness, Isle of Sheppey.

 Key facts about the RNLI